banbanzhige/DLSS5Tool/README.en.md

 Fully extract the package, keep the EXE beside `_internal`, and install the x64 Visual C++ runtime.
 Do not mix application files from different versions.

+If you are running a `Source code` package, installing Python dependencies does not provide the native DLLs.
+Follow [Build and run from source](#build-and-run-from-source) below. `missing dlssnr_host.dll` can also mean the v2 host was not found and the app tried the legacy host; it does not necessarily mean you need the legacy DLL.

 **Preview is slow, or high-multiplier super resolution fails.**

 Lower playback quality, try smaller media or 2× scaling, and temporarily disable optional optical flow.
 A larger cache cannot speed up frames that have not yet been processed.